AmyJuneH/Open-Source-Resources/Drupal/Applying a Patch Using Simplytest.md

    * Add any additional patch urls
  * Select “Add a project” and add any additional projects

-## From the Drupal Issue Queue with the Dreditor borwser extension installed
+## From the Drupal Issue Queue with the Dreditor browser extension installed

+Incomplete